 The purpose of the University of Oregon's responsible conduct of research education and training is to promote the practice of scientific integrity.
 RCR training is central to the University’s mission to ensure that students and research personnel are prepared with the knowledge and understanding necessary to conduct themselves professionally and with integrity.

-At the University of Oregon, departments, schools, and colleges contribute important pieces of RCR education.
-Research Compliance Services works with faculty and departments on RCR resource material and as needed on the development of appropriate RCR curriculum.
+At the University of Oregon, departments, schools, and colleges contribute important pieces of RCR education such as classroom based courses that incorporate RCR topics.
+Research Compliance Services works with faculty and departments on RCR resource material and as needed on the development of appropriate RCR training.

 For information or assistance regarding RCR education and training or if you would like RCS to assist in the development of RCR training for your research personnel, please contact Research Compliance Services at (541)346-2510 or email@example.com.